Back to guides

-What is Net Daily Position (NDP) in Bullion Trading?
+What is Net Daily Position in Bullion Trading?

 At the end of every trading day, a bullion trader needs to answer one fundamental question: where do I stand?
 How much gold or silver am I net long or short across everything I bought and sold today?
-That answer is the Net Daily Position — and it is one of the most important numbers in your business.
+That figure is the Net Daily Position, and it is one of the most important numbers in your business.

 What Net Daily Position Means

-Net Daily Position (NDP) is the difference between your total buy quantity and your total sell quantity for a given metal on a given trading day.
-It represents your net open exposure — how much metal you still need to deliver or receive to be fully settled.
+Net Daily Position is the difference between your total buy quantity and your total sell quantity for a given metal on a given trading day.
+It represents your net open exposure: how much metal you still need to Buy or Sell to be fully settled.

 The formula is straightforward:

-Positive NDP → You are net long (bought more than sold, need to receive or hold)
+Positive Net Daily Position → You are net long (bought more than sold, need to receive or hold)

-Negative NDP → You are net short (sold more than bought, need to deliver or procure)
+Negative Net Daily Position → You are net short (sold more than bought, need to deliver or procure)

-Zero NDP → Fully squared off for the day
+Zero Net Daily Position → Fully squared off for the day

 A Real Example from a Trading Day